ibrahim-601/bangla_person_name_extractor/README.md

 # Bangla Persosn-Name Extractor
 This repository contains code for extracting `person-name` form bangla text.
+All code and commands are tested on `Ubuntu 20.04` machine, but should also work on `Windows 10` machines.

 # Environment Setup
 We have used anaconda to setup environment.
 If you are using anaconda then you can setup a virtual environment using the `environment.yml` file provided.
 To do so run below command in the project directory